There are lots of surprises to be found at some of the small businesses in and around Dover.

 “Over the long term, that’s where the jobs will come from, and that’s why they deserve our support,” he said.
 “They’ve gone through a tough, tough period and the unique thing is that they’ve persevered through some tough times in our country and in our state.

-Page 2 of 2 - “I’m seeing a renaissance of these small businesses in the state and a greater interest in starting a small business.”
+“I’m seeing a renaissance of these small businesses in the state and a greater interest in starting a small business.”